stevenMouret/web-accessibility-guidelines/_doc/criteria/forms/relevance-of-field-labels.md

 ### Explanation

-A field label is a text that explains what data is expected by the field (surname, first name, date of birth, etc.).
+A field label is a **required** text that explains what data is expected by the field (surname, first name, date of birth, etc.).

 To be compliant, a label must: